-During the national survey the Mission has identified around 20 lakh of manuscripts in Gujarat, Andhra Pradesh and Tripura which are under process for documentation through post survey programme.
+During the National Survey the Mission has identified around 20 lakh of manuscripts in Rajasthan, Gujarat, Andhra Pradesh and Tripura which are under process for documentation through Post Survey Programme.

-Andhra Pradesh: In the state the post-survey program was launched on 15th October 2009 by the Hon'able Minister for I & PR, Cinematography, FDC & Tourism, Archaeology, Museums, Archives & Culture.
-A.P.
-Govt.
-Oriental Manuscripts Library and Research Institute has been entrusted the responsibility to conduct documentation work throughout the State.
+Andhra Pradesh: In Andhra Pradesh the Post Survey program was launched on 15th October 2009 by the Hon' able Minister for I & PR, Cinematography, FDC & Tourism, Archaeology, Museums, Archives & Culture.

+A. P. Govt.
+Oriental Manuscripts Library and Research Institute has been entrusted with the responsibility to conduct documentation work throughout the State.
+During this program 1.5 lakh of manuscripts will be documented.

-Rajasthan: Rajasthan State Archives has taken up the responsibility of post survey in the state of Rajasthan as state coordinating agency.
-Around 7.5 lakh manuscripts will be documented in 20 districts of the state.
+Rajasthan: Rajasthan State Archives as State Coordinating Agency has taken up the responsibility of Post Survey in the State of Rajasthan.
+Around 7.5 lakh manuscripts will be documented in 20 surveyed districts of the state.
 High level meeting with the Principal Secretary, Govt. of Rajasthan has been concluded for the implementation of the program.
+Shortly documentation work will be carried out in 20 districts of the state.

-Gujarat: L. D Institute of Indology, Ahmedabad has been selected as the state coordinating agency for the state of Gujarat.
-Around 5 lakh manuscripts will be documented during the program.
-Training program of district coordinators has been conducted at L.D.
-Institute of Indology on 21st January 2010.
+Gujarat: L. D. Institute of Indology, Ahmedabad has been selected as the State Coordinating Agency for the State of Gujarat.
+Post Survey will be carried out in 14 districts of the State and around 5 lakh manuscripts will be documented during the program.
+Training program of District Coordinators has been conducted at the State Coordinating premises on 21st January 2010.
+Documenters training program was conducted in the month of Feb-March, 2010.